Sarah Caudwell: Personal life and death

-Caudwell was a pipe-smoker, and inveterate crossword solver, reaching the final of The Times Crossword Competition more than once.
+Caudwell was an inveterate crossword solver, reaching the final of The Times Crossword Competition more than once.
 For many years, she lived in Barnes, London, with her mother and aunt.
 She died of throat cancer on 28 January 2000 in Whitehall, London.

 Writing

 Hilary Tamar series

 This series of four books, described as "legal whodunits", were written over a period of twenty years.
 Their primary setting is the second floor of 62 New Square at Lincoln's Inn, where four young junior barristers have their chambers: Michael Cantrip, Desmond Ragwort, Selena Jardine and Timothy Shepherd.
 While the last named only appears sporadically, taxes barrister Julia Larwood, who works in the adjacent premises, is a regular visitor and is in effect the fifth member of the group.
-These characters are in some ways thinly drawn (Selena is highly organized and efficient, Julia is clumsy and chaotic, Cantrip is casual and modern, Ragwort is elegant and conservative), never communicating in anything other than an ironic tone, so that even when they are in deadly danger the atmosphere remains uniformly light-hearted.

 Acting as a kind of parent to the group is the first-person narrator, Professor Hilary Tamar.
 Professor Tamar, a former tutor of Timothy Shepherd, also acts as the main detective, although other characters make contributions to the eventual solutions.
-Professor Tamar is frequently physically removed from the action and is kept informed by a series of improbably long letters and telexes.
-This distancing is amplified by Caudwell's strategy of not specifying Tamar's gender and never specifying the reason for the strong bond which the character enjoys with the young advocates.
-The plots are intricate, carefully realised, and strongly tied to the locations chosen, these being Venice, Corfu, Sark and an English village.
+Professor Tamar is frequently physically removed from the action and is kept informed by a series of long letters and telexes.
 The author's expertise in tax law is frequently brought into play, inheritance law being relevant to financial motives for murder.
 She was particularly popular among other legal professionals, including American jurist Robert Bork, who was once quoted as saying, "In my opinion, there can't be too many Sarah Caudwell novels".